Get Started with the MoPub SDK for Unity

 [UNITY PROJECT ROOT]/Assets/Plugins/Android

-If required by networks, add Google Play services aars to this directory. iOS
+If required by any libraries, add Google Play services aars to this directory. iOS

 [UNITY PROJECT ROOT]/Assets/Plugins/iOS

-Manually add frameworks to your project in Xcode if needed.
+Manually add any required frameworks to your project in Xcode if needed.

 (Note: iOS publishers using MoPub plugin version 5.x with a Unity version below 2017.1 must update to MoPub plugin version 5.0.1 or higher, and review the preceding steps.)